Tyreek Hill

-Tyreek Hill (born March 1, 1994) is an American professional football wide receiver for the Miami Dolphins of the National Football League (NFL).
+Tyreek Hill (born March 1, 1994) is an American professional football wide receiver.
 He played college football for the Garden City Broncbusters, Oklahoma State Cowboys, and West Alabama Tigers before being selected by the Kansas City Chiefs in the fifth round of the 2016 NFL draft.
+He most recently played for the Miami Dolphins.

 A former track and field star, Hill played primarily as a return specialist as a rookie but has transitioned to strictly playing wide receiver.
 Following his rookie year, he received the nickname "Cheetah" in reference to his speed.
 He was selected to the Pro Bowl in each of his first eight seasons in the league, won Super Bowl LIV with the Chiefs, and was named to the NFL 2010s All-Decade Team as a punt returner.
+Hill was later traded to the Miami Dolphins, with whom he led the league in receiving yards and touchdowns in 2023, but was released after the 2025 season following a significant knee injury.

 Early life

 Hill was born on March 1, 1994, and is the son of Anesha Sanchez and Derrick Shaw.
 A native of Douglas, Georgia, Hill attended Coffee High School, where he won both the 100 meters and 200 meters at the 2012 Georgia 5A state meet.

 Hill was a USA Today All-American track and field selection as well as Track and Field News "High School Athlete of the Year" in 2012, after finishing the track season with personal bests in the 100-meter (10.19 s) and 200-meter sprints (20.14 s).
 Hill's time in the 200 m was the fastest by a junior athlete since Ramil Guliyev's 20.04 s in 2009, and missed Roy Martin's 1985 national high school record by only one hundredth of a second.
 His time in the 100 m tied Abraham Hall for second fastest by a junior in the 2012 season, behind only Adam Gemili.